Could the GB2 Ultralight Bug Out Bag lose some weight?

 Vaseline and cotton balls are the lightest cheapest fire starters, yours look good too

 These are basically just two versions of the same thing.
-The secondary value of the fire starters I use is the container that can be used for other tasks once empty.
+The secondary value of the GB2 Tinder Tabs I use is the container that can be used for other tasks once empty.
 You could keep Vaseline soaked cotton balls in a tin and they would be just as useful as mine.
 With that said, putting them in a tin so that they are just as useful in the bigger picture, how much weight difference are we really talking about here?